AGRINFO AGRINFO logo

 Summary

-The European Union (EU) is discussing its review of the maximum residue levels (MRLs) for difenoconazole.
-This includes lowering the MRLs to the to the limit of determination (LOD) for certain products where information from the European Food Safety Authority was not sufficient to rule out risks for consumers.
+The European Union (EU) has notified the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee of a new draft proposal to amend the maximum residue levels (MRLs) for difenoconazole (G/SPS/N/EU/924).
+This includes lowering the MRLs to the limit of determination (LOD) for certain products where information from the European Food Safety Authority (EFSA) was not sufficient to rule out risks for consumers.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

-For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where proposed MRLs are not considered to be a concern for consumer safety, import tolerances are being discussed.
+For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where the MRLs under discussion are not considered to be a concern for consumer safety, import tolerances are proposed.

-EU discusses MRLs and import tolerances for difenoconazole on various products
+EU to amend MRLs for difenoconazole on various products

-Draft Commission Regulation amending Annex II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for difenoconazole in or on certain products [download]
+Draft Commission Regulation (EU) amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for difenoconazole in or on certain products

 Update

-The European Union (EU) is discussing its review of the maximum residue levels (MRLs) for difenoconazole.
-This includes lowering the MRLs to the to the limit of determination (LOD) for certain products where information from the European Food Safety Authority was not sufficient to rule out risks for consumers.
+The European Union (EU) has notified the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee of a new draft proposal to amend the maximum residue levels (MRLs) for difenoconazole (G/SPS/N/EU/924).
+This includes lowering the MRLs to the limit of determination (LOD) for certain products where information from the European Food Safety Authority (EFSA) was not sufficient to rule out risks for consumers.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

-For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where proposed MRLs are not considered to be a concern for consumer safety, import tolerances are being discussed.
+For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where the MRLs under discussion are not considered to be a concern for consumer safety, import tolerances are proposed.

 Impacted Products

-Almonds, Brazil nuts, cashew nuts, chestnuts, coconuts, hazelnuts/cobnuts, macadamias, pecans, pine kernels, pistachios, walnuts, apples, pears, quinces, medlars, loquats/Japanese medlars, cherries (sweet), plums, cranberries, azaroles/Mediterranean medlars, currants, dewberries, elderberries, gooseberries, rose hips, mulberries, American persimmons/Virginia kaki, carambolas, dates, figs, jambuls/jambolans, litchis/lychees, star apples/cainitos, kaki/Japanese persimmons, mangoes, papayas, breadfruits, cherimoyas, durians, granate apples/pomegranates, pineapples, soursops/guanabanas, guavas, passionfruits/maracujas, potatoes, sweet potatoes, cassava roots/manioc, yams, arrowroots, garlic, onions, shallots, aubergines/eggplants, sweetcorn, broccoli, cauliflowers, Chinese cabbages/pe-tsai, kales, kohlrabies, Roman rocket/rucola, spinaches, purslanes, chards/beet leaves, grape leaves, watercresses, witloofs/Belgian endives, celery leaves, chervil, parsley, basil and edible flowers, beans and peas, lentils, asparagus, cardoons, celeries, bamboo shoots, palm hearts, fungi, mosses and lichens, algae and prokaryotes, lentils, lupins/lupini beans, linseeds, mustard seeds, castor beans, hemp seeds, peanuts/groundnuts, pumpkin seeds, sesame seeds, soyabeans, cotton seeds, borage seeds, oil palm kernels, oil palm fruits, kapok, buckwheat and other pseudocereals, common millet/proso millet, maize/corn, sorghum, rye, wheat, oats, teas, valerian, ginseng, anise/aniseed, black caraway/black cumin, celery, coriander, cumin, dill, fennel, fenugreek, nutmeg, allspice/pimento, Sichuan pepper, caraway, cardamom, juniper berry, peppercorn, vanilla, tamarind, capers, cinnamon, cloves, mace, saffron, liquorice, turmeric/curcuma, sugar canes
+Almonds, Brazil nuts, cashew nuts, chestnuts, coconuts, hazelnuts/cobnuts, macadamias, pecans, pine kernels, pistachios, walnuts, apples, pears, quinces, medlars, loquats/Japanese medlars, cherries (sweet), plums, cranberries, azaroles/Mediterranean medlars, currants, dewberries, elderberries, gooseberries, rose hips, mulberries, American persimmons/Virginia kaki, carambolas, dates, figs, jambuls/jambolans, litchis/lychees, star apples/cainitos, kaki/Japanese persimmons, mangoes, papayas, breadfruits, cherimoyas, durians, granate apples/pomegranates, pineapples, soursops/guanabanas, guavas, passionfruits/maracujas, potatoes, sweet potatoes, cassava roots/manioc, yams, arrowroots, garlic, onions, shallots, aubergines/eggplants, sweetcorn, broccoli, cauliflowers, Chinese cabbages/pe-tsai, kales, kohlrabies, Roman rocket/rucola, spinaches, purslanes, chards/beet leaves, grape leaves, watercresses, witloofs/Belgian endives, celery leaves, chervil, parsley, basil and edible flowers, beans and peas, lentils, asparagus, cardoons, celeries, bamboo shoots, palm hearts, fungi, mosses and lichens, algae and prokaryotes, lentils, lupins/lupini beans, linseeds, mustard seeds, castor beans, hemp seeds, peanuts/groundnuts, pumpkin seeds, sesame seeds, soyabeans, cotton seeds, borage seeds, oil palm kernels, oil palm fruits, kapok, buckwheat and other pseudocereals, common millet/proso millet, maize/corn, sorghum, rye, wheat, oats, teas, valerian, ginseng, anise/aniseed, black caraway/black cumin, celery, coriander, cumin, dill, fennel, fenugreek, nutmeg, allspice/pimento, Sichuan pepper, caraway, cardamom, juniper berry, peppercorn, vanilla, tamarind, capers, cinnamon, cloves, mace, saffron, liquorice, turmeric/curcuma, sugar canes, beetroots, carrots, horseradishes, Jerusalem artichokes, parsnips, parsley roots/Hamburg root parsley, radishes, salsifies, swedes/rutabagas, turnips, other roots/tubers, celeriac/turnip rooted celeries

 What is changing?

-The EU is discussing amending the MRLs for difenoconazole as summarised in Table 1.
+The EU proposes to amend the MRLs for difenoconazole as summarised in Table 1.

-For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where proposed MRLs are not considered to be a concern for consumer safety (EFSA 2025), import tolerances are being discussed.
-EFSA (2024) also recommended lowering the MRLs for potatoes, sweet potatoes, aubergines, chards, cardoons, and celeries, and derived safe MRLs for certain other crops based on good agricultural practices (GAPs).
+For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where proposed MRLs are not considered to be a concern for consumer safety (EFSA 2025), import tolerances are proposed.
+EFSA also recommended lowering the MRLs for potatoes, sweet potatoes, aubergines, chards, cardoons, and celeries, and proposed safe MRLs for certain other crops based on good agricultural practices (GAPs) (EFSA 2024).

 Why?

-In 2024, EFSA (2024) published a reasoned opinion on the MRLs for difenoconazole.
-It also proposed a new residue definition for "difenoconazole – alcohol (CGA205375), expressed as difenoconazole" applicable to animal products, based on the results of studies on difenoconazole residues in livestock.
+In 2024, EFSA published a reasoned opinion on the MRLs for difenoconazole.
+It also proposed a new residue definition for “difenoconazole – alcohol (CGA205375), expressed as difenoconazole” applicable to animal products, based on the results of studies on difenoconazole residues in livestock (EFSA 2024).

 A minor correction to Regulation 2024/2612 was published in February 2025.